xenthm/tp/docs/DeveloperGuide.md

 `Author` instance and verifies its existence.
 If it is a new and undocumented `Author`, a `TantouException` is thrown, informing the user that this `Author` does not exist and hence cannot be removed.
-Otherwise, the `Author` is removed from the `AuthorList`, which is then saved via `Storage` for data persistency.
+Otherwise, the `Author` is removed from the `AuthorList`, which is then saved via `Storage` for data persistence.
 #### Interaction
 The following diagram illustrates the interactions that take place when the user provides `"catalog -a Kubo Tite -d"` as an input.